mongodb/docs/source/includes/list-tables/compatibility-mdb.rst

 .. important::

-   Starting with the |k8s-op-short| 1.17
-   release, Ubuntu base images
-   are deprecated and will be removed in the |k8s-op-short| 1.19 release.
+   Starting with the |k8s-op-short| 1.17 release, Ubuntu base images are deprecated.
+Ubuntu base images are removed in the |k8s-op-short|

-   MongoDB will continue to support the Red Hat UBI 8 base images.
+   1.19 release.
+MongoDB continues to support the Red Hat UBI 8 base images.
    To provide feedback about this change, use the `MongoDB Feedback Engine
    <https://feedback.mongodb.com/forums/924355-ops-tools?category_id=370990>`__.